History

 Rich in Faith & History

-Incorporated in 1767, Bottskill is the sixth oldest Baptist Church in New York State, pre-dating the founding of our country.
-During those 250 years, Bottskill has been at the center of several historic moments.
+Incorporated in 1767, Bottskill is the sixth oldest American Baptist Church in New York State, pre-dating the founding of our country.
+During its 250+ years, Bottskill has been at the center of several historic moments.

 Chester A. Arthur, the 21st president of the United States, sat in the pews while his father, Reverend William Arthur, preached as a pastor to the congregation.